Alleny244/ServedCalculator/README.md

 # ServedCalculator
 ## A  simple calculator web app created using Django
 ## Register an Account and then Login to open the calculator
-## Calculator performs basic operations like addition,subtraction,multiplication , division
+## Calculator performs basic operations like addition,subtraction,multiplication and division
 **Lets perfom some maths**
 :sparkles: